krother/Python3_Basics_Tutorial/first_steps/installing_python.rst

 Reflection Questions
 ~~~~~~~~~~~~~~~~~~~~

 - Which text editors are installed on your system?
 - Which Python version are you running?
+- Name some advantages/disadvantages of the Python language

 .. |image0| image:: spyder.png